theycallmefm/software-diagnosability-using-machine-learning/README.md

 *Note:* Your target value name should be "percentage" for now.

+## Test_Metric_Finder
+Jupyter Notebook in which there are functions to find different test metrics

+## Defects4J Specific
+Python codes to find different bug metrics for each project

 ## ConfusionMatricesExample
 This folder contains some of our results without Math project and also has our confusion matrix generator in brute force way.

 ## List of Important Metrics